kaliop-uk/ezmigrationbundle/README.md

 ## Updating

-To get the latest code you need to update the bundle with `composer`
+To get the latest version, you can update the bundle using `composer`

     composer update kaliop/ezmigrationbundle